 Want to really celebrate?
 CC the entire team on your email.
 Nothing blows up your inbox quicker than a well-placed GIF.
 Your co-workers might even respond with a GIF or meme of their own.

 Here at TechSmith, when someone sends out a funny GIF or meme, we all pile on and try to outdo each other.
-Sure, it’s a bit of distraction, but we’re all laughing as a team and having a bit of fun at work.
+Sure, it’s a bit of a distraction, but we’re all laughing as a team and having a bit of fun at work.
 I am constantly amazed by the GIF mastery and meme brilliance of my colleagues.